messes2/anyvideogamemotioncontrol/readme.md

 To the proper path for tesseract.exe.

-#### From there you can run the script, you have 2 minutes from the start of operation before a spinlock between padtest tabs happens to put in your data for the keystrokes.
+###### From there you can run the script, you have 2 minutes from the start of operation before a spinlock between padtest tabs happens to put in your data for the keystrokes.
 After that, you should be good to go.
-Oh, also be warned the only way to reliably end the program is through task manager
+Oh, also be warned the only way to reliably end the program is through task manager.
+You can also only do something with this script if you utilize two monitors.